Lynet101/BtrGS/README.md

 !!!Early development!!!

 All code found in the current repo is highly experimental.
-The naming scheme is a bit random (I'll fix this very soon), and the code found is both messy, and buggy af (90% of it is probably broken xD)
+The code found is both messy, and buggy af (90% of it is probably broken xD)

-Once i start getting features functioning stably, I'll move the experiments to a sepperate branch, and leave main for stable releases

 #############################################################################################